Stax Braintree Payment Gateway

 Benefits of Using a Payment Gateway

-While the process involves intensive PCI compliance security, and encryption methods to connect with the credit card issuer, the gateway ensures a simplified process on the front end.
-This ensures that customers don’t have to go through complicated procedures to complete transactions at any point in time.
+While the process involves intensive PCI compliance security, and encryption methods to connect with the credit card issuer, the gateway ensures a simplified process on the front end to streamline the customer experience

 Similarly, suppose the transaction is being performed through payment hardware such as a POS terminal.
 In that case, it only takes a few seconds after swiping, dipping, or tapping the card to know if the transaction is authorized or not.
 This process also doesn’t ask for any complicated details and requires the card to be present with an authorized user.